shubh34/react-kin-tournament/README.md

 ## Folder Structure

-- `coverage`: output folder for generated code coverage reports.
+- `coverage`: output folder for test coverage reports.
 - `dist`: production build of application.
 - `src`: source code of project.
     - `components`- list of all components.
-Each component has its own css and test file.
+Each component has its own scss and test file.
     - `configs` - configuration properties.
     - `constants` - string constants.
     - `sharedComponents` - resuable components.
-Each resuable component has its own css and test file.
+Each resuable component has its own scss and test file.
     - `states` - redux states that includes action, selector, reducer and their tests
     - `store` - redux setup combine reducer and store initialisation
     - `utils` - global resuable functions